Policy and guidelines

 If you have any questions or concerns regarding this, please speak to your counsellor or contact counselling@napier.ac.uk

-Nursing & fitness to practice
+Nursing & fitness to practise

 If you are a nursing student we recognise that you are a practising professional as well as a student, and could have a greater opportunity during professional training to do harm to others.
 If a Counsellor has concerns about your 'fitness to practise', in most cases we will raise this with you.
 To ensure safe counselling practice, we may bring any concerns to the Head of Student Counselling and Mental Wellbeing.